SethFaerber/mentoring/weekly-learning.md

       - `git push --force` to force the newly squshed local commit to overwrite the remote.
       - "vim" r character replace.
       - ![img.png](img.png)
+    - Let's say you have a local branch and want to merge it into your local main.
+      - *** THIS IS BAD FOR PROD!
+ONLY TINY LOCAL PROJECTS ***
+      - Squash all previous commits together on the working branch.
+        - `git rebase -i HEAD~number_of_commits_plus_one`
+        - `squash` for every newer commit that you want to lay on top of the previous one.
+So if you want all the commits, it will look like:
+        - pick xxxxxxxx My first commit on this branch
+        - squash xxxxxxxx My second commit on this branch to be laid on top of the original
+        - squash xxxxxxxx My third commit on this branch to be laid on top of the original
+      - Set the working branch to the head of the main branch.
+        - `git rebase main -i`
+        - Conflicts will show up in the IDE.
+Fix them, save and close.
+      - Now your branch is set at the head, and main can fastforward to it
+        - `git checkout main`
+        - `git merge working_branch`
+      - Now `main` has received the entire working branch.
 - Migrations
   - Confidently create release flag and accompanying `features.yml` (which automatically sets up flags for new devs)
 - Testing